Taller-de-Programacion-1-1C2024-GRUPO1/TP-Jazz-Jackrabbit-2/README.md

 -----------------
 ### Testing
-After building the game, to run the tests *you will need to be in the build folder and execute:*
+After building the game, to run the tests you will have to execute:
 ```
-GTEST_COLOR=1 ctest --tests-dir build --output-on-failure -j 12
+./run_tests.sh
 ```
 -----------------
 ### Acknowledgements